The Werewolf Caper:

-But, in any case; just what is that first axiom to which any theorist needs to apply anything that they run across in the Potterverse, again?
+But, in any case, let us remind ourselves; just what is that first axiom to which any theorist needs to apply anything that they run across in the Potterverse, again?
 All together now:

 “What happened, is what was MEANT to happen.”

 It wasn’t a murder attempt.
-And it wasn’t an irresponsible prank on Sirius’s part, either.
-The whole point of the werewolf caper was to shut Snape’s mouth.
-They knew they couldn’t do that by themselves, so they decided to bring in the heavy artillery.
+It wasn’t an irresponsible prank on Sirius’s part, either.
+The whole point of the werewolf caper was to *shut Snape’s mouth*.
+They knew they couldn’t do that on their own, so they had to bring in the heavy artillery.
 Which is to say, the Hogwarts staff.

-The Marauders knew that Snape had already figured out that Lupin was a werewolf.
+The Marauders alreadyknew that Snape had figured out that Lupin was a werewolf.

 And just how did they know that?